pointwise/CaeUnsUMCPSEG/README.md

 ## Building the UMCPSEG Plugin

-To build the University of Michigan CPSEG (UMCPSEG) plugin you must integrate the UMCPSEG source code into your local PluginSDK installation.
+To build the University of Michigan Computational Plasma Science and Engineering Group (UMCPSEG) plugin you must integrate the source code from this repository into your local PluginSDK installation.
 These instructions assume you have already downloaded, installed, and [verified][SDKdocs] the [Pointwise Plugin SDK][SDKdownload].
 Be sure the SDK you are using is compatible with the version of Pointwise you are targeting.

 To integrate the github UMCPSEG source code, you must first create a plugin project in your SDK using the steps shown below.
 You may replace `MyUMCPSEG`